spudtrooper/genopts/README.md

 # genopts

-A command line tool to generate *optional* parameters for Go functions.
+A go generator for *optional* parameters to functions.

 ## tl;dr